xogroup/only-a-css-loader/README.md

 # only-a-css-loader
-Broken out into it's own repo
+It's `a-css-loader` broken out into its own repo so we can install it with a github url